quartzphoenix/quartzphoenix/README.md

 📧 **Email:** quartzphoenix@protonmail.com
 🌐 **LinkedIn:** [linkedin.com/in/crbeasley9](https://linkedin.com/in/crbeasley9)

-> *“Security is not a feature — it’s a mindset embedded at the hardware-software interface.”*
+> *“Understanding malware isn’t just about reversing code — it’s about reversing the adversary’s mindset.”*
 > — **QuartzPhoenix**

 ---

-## 🛡️ Disclaimer
+## ⚠️ Disclaimer
-All materials in this repository — including source code, diagrams, and architecture models — are for educational and demonstration purposes only.
-They are based on public frameworks (e.g., NIST, MITRE, CISA) and fictional systems.
-No real-world operational systems or environments are represented.
+All samples, scripts, and analysis in this portfolio are for **educational and research purposes only**.
+No real-world malware is executed outside controlled, isolated lab environments.
+All malware samples are sourced from public repositories like ANY.RUN, MalwareBazaar, or CTF challenges.
+This work is non-operational and does not represent real systems.